Written by C.E. Chambers and published June 3, 2011.

 Chuck turned out to be an excellent guest on KGNW.
 By the way, Frosty and I later discovered that the U.S. Secret Service was listed on the first page of the Seattle phone book.
 Just like Special Agent Charles Brewster had told us it would be.

 (Written by C.E.
-Chambers and published June 3, 2011.
+Chambers and published at cechambers.com on June 3, 2011.
 She worked for KGNW Radio under her married name.
 This article was also published at Chambers World News on October 15, 2011.)

 NOTE: Charles “Chuck” Brewster retired from the U.S. Secret Service in 1998.
 He continues to impact the nation, if not the world.
 He is an ordained minister and was the National Director for HonorBound until 2004.
 He founded a men’s ministry in 2005 called Champions of Honor and “speaks at various functions and conferences nationally and internationally.”
 He has won prestigious awards for his work in both organizations.
 He also formed a company called The Brewster Group that consults on church security issues.
 Please read: